josescasanova/fh-api/examples/burrito_app/README.md

 Now that the request is sent out, one of our assistants will pick it up and schedule the car service.
 We didn't build this part out, but using your webhook url, we will ping your app every time there's an update from our end.
 This way you can show the user the status of the task, and update them on when their car will arrive.

+Questions, comments, feedback?
+Email us at api@fancyhands.com, [create an issue on github](https://github.com/fancyhands/fh-api/issues), or submit a pull request.